-It is particularly important to prevent any discrimination against smaller organisations or those with less existing capacity.
-By defining a few well-targeted objectives over the first two to three years of implementation, such organisations may propose plans with very high added value for their own development and gradual build-up of capacity and competences.
-Conversely, organisations with more existing experience and capacity must be able to demonstrate not just the simple existence of such experience and capacity, but their ability to use Programme funds to improve future activities and themselves organisations.
+It is particularly important to prevent any discrimination against smaller organisations or those with lesser pre-existing capacity.
+By defining a few well-targeted objectives over the first two to three years of implementation, such organisations may propose plans with very high added value for their own development that can lead to gradual build-up of capacity and competences.
+Conversely, organisations with higher pre-existing experience and capacity must be able to demonstrate not just the simple existence of such experience and capacity, but their ability to use Programme funds to improve future activities and themselves as organisations.

 - Importance of application type: applicants can apply as an individual organisation or as a mobility consortium coordinator.
 The type of application is stated in the first section of the application form.
 In case of consortia, the purpose of the consortium is further specified in the section 'Background'.
 Experts must keep in mind the type of the application throughout the assessment as it is a major element shaping the context for the proposed Erasmus Plan. - Recognising original, convincing and genuine proposals: experts should consider the information presented in the application form critically to evaluate if it shows a real self-reflection on the part of the applicant, if it is rooted in reality of everyday educational work and if the links being established with European or national policy narratives are concrete and tangible. - Consequences of the evaluation score: the evaluation score will be used in budget allocation formulas when the approved applicants apply for funding.
 Before finalising the assessment, experts therefore must make sure to carefully fine-tune the scoring to reflect the quality of the application as precisely as possible. - Dealing with insufficient, irrelevant or poorly structured information: to assess the application correctly, experts will require contextual information that they must find in the application form.
-Applications may be scored lower if the provided answers contain insufficient information, if the included information is vague, poorly explained or not relevant, or if an overwhelming amount of unstructured, inappropriately presented information is included (for example, by including annexes without interpreting and explaining the relevance of their content).
+Applications may be scored lower if the provided answers contain insufficient information, if the included information is vague, poorly explained or not relevant, or if an overwhelming amount of unstructured, inappropriately presented information is included (for example, by adding annexes without interpreting and explaining the relevance of their content).

-The space provided in the application form is limited so applicants must demonstrate their ability to select the most pertinent information and present it effectively.
+The maximum length of replies in the application form is deliberately limited, so applicants must demonstrate their ability to select the most pertinent information and present it effectively.
 Applicants may include annexes with their application; however, these annexes must comply with the instructions provided in the application form.
 Specifically, as a matter of equal treatment of all applicants, annexes cannot be used to provide longer answers to the same questions as contained in the application form.
 If the experts conclude that this is the main purpose of an annex, the annex in question shall be disregarded.

-2. Relevance (10 points)
+1.2.
+Relevance (10 points)

-Relevance Maximum 10 points The extent to which: the applicant's profile, experience, activities and target population of learners are relevant for the field of the application and the objectives of this Call in addition, for consortium coordinators: the profile of the planned consortium members is relevant for the purpose and objectives of the consortium as defined in the application, for the field of the application and the objectives of this Call the creation of the consortium brings a clear added value for its members in terms of the objectives of this Call
+The extent to which: the applicant's profile, experience, activities and target population of learners are relevant for the field of the application, the objectives of this Call, and the type of application (individual organisation or a consortium coordinator) in addition, for consortium coordinators: the profile of the planned consortium members is relevant for the purpose and objectives of the consortium as defined in the application, for the field of the application and the objectives of this Call the creation of the consortium brings a clear added value for its members in terms of the objectives of this Call